-The main changes include allowing family members and friends to visit without pre-booking, no requirement to complete a health screening form or to take a Lateral Flow Test if visiting homes in Scotland or England, and cafés and coffee shops will be reopened.
-Larger gatherings involving people from the local community will be permitted outdoors.
+Family members and friends can visit without pre-booking, with no requirement to complete a health screening form or to take a Lateral Flow Test, and cafés and coffee shops have reopened.
+Larger gatherings involving people from the local community are permitted outdoors.

 It is important to remember that if a home goes into outbreak or there is a suspected case of Covid, the team will need to reinstate infection control measures.

 The home leadership team will advise you should this occur.

 We are also delighted to have reintroduced in-person show rounds for anyone considering a move to one of our homes.

 Whilst being vaccinated is no longer mandatory, Care UK strongly believes that all health and social care colleagues have a professional responsibility to reduce the risk of infection to others and we will continue to encourage our teams to have all their vaccinations.